Jiisala/Tira-labra-2022/Documentation/testing_report.md

 ```

 Setting the floor probability on the high side and wall to floor transistion thereshold low, creates a map suitable for overworld generation, could easily represent a forrest, and be used as tiles to get a arbitary sized map.
+Raising the initial floor probability genereates less dense forrests, but if raised too

 ```
 GENERAL: